 Processes for managing records will help to ensure you are accountable.
-If your processing does not fall within one of the special purposes journalism exemptions.
-You are required to keep a specific record of your processing activities (ROPA) and the lawful basis or bases you rely on (see What does processing personal data lawfully mean?), People should be able to find this easily in your privacy notice.
+You are required to keep a specific record of your processing activities (ROPA) and the lawful basis or bases you rely on (see What does processing personal data lawfully mean?).
+People should be able to find this easily in your privacy notice.